Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

     After starting the camera preview, the application flows as follows:

-    1. During the camera preview, the application calls the [camera preview event handler](#configure_the_camera) for each frame.
+    1. During the camera preview, the application calls the [camera preview event handler](#callbacks_preview) for each frame.
-    2. The camera preview event handler calls the `StartFocusing()` method, which starts the auto-focusing process.
+    2. The camera preview event handler calls the `StartFocusing()` method, which starts the autofocusing process.
-    3. During auto-focusing, as the auto-focus state changes, the application calls the [camera auto-focus event handler](#configure_the_camera).
+    3. During autofocusing, as the autofocus state changes, the application calls the [camera autofocus event handler](#callbacks_focus).

-2. When the preview and auto-focus processes are completed, the application can start image capturing.
+2. When the preview and autofocus processes are completed, the application can start image capturing.

     To capture an image, use the `StartCapture()` method: